mahendrabairagi/DeeplensWorkshop/lab0.md

 ### Step 4- Connect to your network

+If you are using Ethernet, choose Ethernet option

-Select your local Wi-Fi network ID from the dropdown list and enter your WiFi password.
-If you are using ethernet, choose Use Ethernet option instead.
+If yoy are using Wi-fi then select your local Wi-Fi network ID from the dropdown list and enter your WiFi password.

 Select Save.

 ![network connection](https://user-images.githubusercontent.com/11222214/38657139-77c96aa4-3dd3-11e8-8cba-97dc3c47fc66.JPG)

 If this is your first time registering the device, you will see the updates available screen.
 Choose **Install and Reboot** It will take couple of minutes for the updates to come through.
 After the updates are installed, the device will reboot automatically

+****If you are using monitor setup and ethenet then igonre wifi setup instructions and choose **Install and Reboot**

+!(/screenshot/installandreboot1.jpg)

 ![install and reboot](https://user-images.githubusercontent.com/11222214/41579269-14d84e30-734b-11e8-8894-c4a76f1715d5.JPG)